johnkerl/miller/docs6/10min.rst

     purple triangle false 51    81.2290  8.5910
     yellow triangle true  11    43.6498  9.8870

-You can use ``cut`` to retain only specified fields, in the same order they appeared in the input data:
+If there are fields you don't want to see in your data, you can use ``cut`` to keep only the ones you want, in the same order they appeared in the input data:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     $ mlr --icsv --opprint cut -f flag,shape example.csv
     shape    flag